github/docs/content/admin/managing-iam/iam-configuration-reference/username-considerations-for-external-authentication.md

 When you change the attribute mapping, usernames of existing {% data variables.enterprise.prodname_managed_users %} will be updated, but nothing else about the accounts will change, including activity history.

-{% note %}
+> [!NOTE]

-**Note:** {% data variables.contact.github_support %} cannot provide assistance with customizing attribute mappings or configuring custom expressions.
+> {% data variables.contact.github_support %} cannot provide assistance with customizing attribute mappings or configuring custom expressions.
 You can contact your IdP with any questions.

-{% endnote %}

 ### Resolving username problems with Entra ID